cjerdonek/groome/README.md

 1. All file names and directory names are treated as Mustache templates.
     For example, `{{project}}.py` might become `molt.py`.
-2. If a file name ends in `.mustache`, the contents of that file are treated as a Mustache template and the trailing `.mustache` stripped from the file name.
+2. If a file name ends in `.mustache`, the trailing `.mustache` is stripped from the file name and the contents of that file are treated as a Mustache template.
-3. The previous rule has an exception to leave the contents of a `.mustache` file alone.
-If a file name ends in `.skip.mustache`, the file contents remain unchanged, and the trailing `.skip.mustache` is changed to `.mustache`.
+3. To leave a Mustache file alone, end the file name in `.skip.mustache`.
+    For such files, the file contents remain unchanged, and the trailing `.skip.mustache` is changed to `.mustache`.
+This is the only exception to the previous rule.
 4. If a file name does not end in `.mustache`, its contents remain the same.